Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Since the scientific world cannot use words like ‘spiritual’ or even ‘supernatualism’ (which Gleiser used above–just to deny it.), hence the creation of erudite terms like: ‘raw feels’, ‘sensa’, ‘phenomenal qualities’, ‘intrinsic properties of conscious experiences’, the ‘qualitative content of mental states’ and of course ‘qualia’.
 A general, more understandable term used here is ‘non-physical.’
 I shall define this (non-physical) in more detail.The mind-body dilemma: One camp believes that everything mindful is PHYSICAL--the body.
 This is monism--ONE source.
 The other camp leans towards dualism--TWO sources.
 Firstly the body, secondly something 'outside' the body.
 Click To Tweet

 On a lighter concluding note, last night I watched a TV documentary about the saga of Tupperware.
 Quite a story.
 At one point the commentator said, ‘In the USA there was a shortage of raw materials and only the human mind could come up with synthesizing a product to replace the natural.
 In this case, using the residue of petroleum to create malleable plastic.
 It’s the story of Earl Tupper.
 I leave you with the thought: Is it the physical human brain and neural networks that can imagine, synthesize, and create?

 This blog post is an excerpt from chapter 9.4 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Mind-Body Dilemma, 400 Years Old and Still Unsolved.
+Please use the Social Network links just below to share this information from The Explanation, The Mind-Body Dilemma, 400 Years Old and Still Unsolved.
 Why?